 To help in stimulating milk flow it is important to start breastfeeding as soon as possible

-post-delivery, it is recommended that the baby feeds early, if he and the mom are fit and capable.
+post-delivery, it is recommended that the baby feeds early if he and the mom are fit and capable.

 Feeding on demand, especially during the first few days after delivery, is essential for the stimulation of milk production.
 Hence the common recommendation of having the newborn share a room with the mother during this time is to facilitate feeding on demand.
 It is very important that a mother feeds her baby when she notices early signs of hunger, and not to leave the baby unfed for longer than three hours.
 Newborn babies might feel tired and sleepy, so they might sleep for longer than three hours, which pleases new moms.
 But the baby must be awakened after a three-hour sleep to feed him.
-Leaving the baby unfed for longer periods, puts his health at risk, it increases the risk of Jaundice, hypoglycemia, dehydration, and other health risks.
+Leaving the baby unfed for longer periods, puts his health at risk, and it increases the risk of Jaundice, hypoglycemia, dehydration, and other health risks.

 A new mom needs to empty her breasts frequently and completely every two to three hours.
 Supply and demand are the cornerstones of breastfeeding, the more the baby feeds the more milk will be produced.